How to Make Pasta

 Just like the instructions on how to make pasta with blended flours or the instructions on how to make pasta without eggs you will start with the semolina flour on a large cutting board or counter area to work your pasta dough.
 Create a well in the center of your pile of semolina flour so you can add the remaining ingredients in the well.

+With a fork, slowly blend in the flour in towards the well until you have a paste like consistency and begin kneading.
 After I spend the time following the mixing and kneading instructions above I end up with my beautiful ball of freshly made semolina pasta dough.
 Look how rich and textured it looks now.
 Just wait till we shape it and or course eat it!

-I let it sit for the appropriate hour or more and it is supple and ready to shape.
-I decided to make it into a fettucini pasta shape.
-I was making an fresh homemade marinara sauce recipe for some guests and wanted them to taste the fresh sweet sauce but didn't want them to miss out on the rich texture and taste of the homemade pasta.
+homemade marinara sauce recipe for some guests and wanted them to taste the fresh sweet sauce but didn't want them to miss out on the rich texture and taste of the homemade pasta.

 Storing Homemade Pasta Dough: